-Some users of Windows 8 have complained of facing various issues with apps.
+Some users of Windows 10/8 have complained of facing various issues with apps.
 Either some apps fail to install or run or update or simply crash.
-All these versions of Windows 8 are pre-release, yet millions of people are using these versions of Windows daily.
-Microsoft has definitely improved the Windows Store and apps experience with each pre-release version.
-With the current Windows 8 Release Preview, the final pre-release, Microsoft has provided many new Windows 8 apps for connecting to Hotmail, SkyDrive, Messenger and other service-connected apps – apart from hundreds of new and updated third-party apps and games, in the Windows Store.
-Remember many of these are currently in App Preview.
-They are still collecting feedback and improving accordingly.
+All these versions of Windows are pre-release, yet millions of people are using these versions of Windows daily.
+Microsoft has improved the Windows Store and apps experience with each version.
+If your apps are not working properly, you can also reset the Windows Store apps with the click of a button.

 Windows App Can’t Open

-Nevertheless, to address many of the known apps issues which may be preventing them from running properly on Windows 8, Microsoft has developed an Windows 8 App Troubleshooter.
+Nevertheless, to address many of the known apps issues which may be preventing them from running properly on Windows 8/10, Microsoft has developed a Windows Store Apps Troubleshooter.

 When this App troubleshooter is run, it automatically fixes some of the basic issues that might be preventing your apps from running – such as lower screen resolution, incorrect security or account settings, etc.